Brigid grew up on a dairy farm in Denmark.

 Other expats recommended The Global Natives Club to them and so they managed - two months before their departure and four months before the birth of the baby - to establish two special family friendships.

-The knowledge and the support of these two couples who had babies themselves in Bangkok was priceless and they were delighted to find out how many advantages there were to an expat life in the Far East.
+The knowledge and the support of these two couples who had babies themselves in Bangkok was priceless and they were delighted to find out how many advantages there were to an expat family life in the Far East.

 All three families are still in Bangkok today and their kids attend kindergarten together.